 Non-Renewal

 If either the landowner or the County desires in any year not to renew a contract, that party shall serve written notice of contract nonrenewal upon the other party in advance of the annual renewal date of the contract (Government Code Section 51245).
+County-initiated non-renewal may be undertaken in any year and shall not require a finding of breach, violation, or other cause, provided that all applicable requirements of the Williamson Act and these Rules are satisfied.

 By the County

-If County staff concludes in any year that it would be appropriate to non-renew a contract or a portion of a contract, the Administrator shall forward the proposed non-renewal for review and approval by the Board of Supervisors prior to issuance of the notice of non-renewal.
+If County concludes, in its sole discretion, with or without cause, in any year, that it would be appropriate to non-renew a contract or a portion of a contract, for any reason, the Administrator shall forward the proposed non-renewal for review and approval by the Board of Supervisors prior to issuance of the notice of non-renewal.
 If the Board of Supervisors approves the proposal for non-renewal, the County shall serve written notice upon the landowner at least 60 days prior to the renewal date.
 If a Notice of Non-Renewal is issued by the County for only a portion of a contract, the remaining property will continue to be encumbered by the existing contract.

 By the Landowner